 During last night’s conference call with GM Dean Lombardi, he said “Right now, I have absolutely nothing,” when asked about the possibility of additional trades following the acquisition of Jeff Carter.

 Still, after practice today, I spoke with Brown about the latest hysteria.
-Yes, there was a throng of media on hand today to speak with the players, including Brown.
-However, I waited until the herd of cameras, microphones and others were gone.
-Alone in his stall, we had the following conversation…
+Although there was a throng of media on hand today to speak with the players, including Brown, I paitently waited.
+And once the herd of cameras, microphones and others were gone – alone in his stall, we had the following conversation…

 MM: What do you make of all the rumors that are out there?